-While the legal consequences of drug possession charges are serious, if you’re a college student there are other repercussions a college student will experience if they’re charged with possession of a controlled substance or possession with intent to distribute (PWID) drugs.
+While the legal consequences of drug possession charges are serious, if you’re a college student there are other repercussions if you’re charged with possession of a controlled substance or possession with intent to distribute (PWID) drugs.

 Academic and Employment Consequences

 If you’re facing drug possession charges as a college student, you can also be punished by your university or college resulting in suspension or expulsion.
 You may even lose your scholarship or FAFSA eligibility.

 Even more devastating is the impact a conviction can have on your future.
-You could encounter problems getting a job since many employers will look at criminal histories prior to hiring.
+You could encounter problems getting a job since many employers will do a background check prior to hiring.

 A drug conviction can change the rest of your life.
-However, if you’ve already been arrested for simple possession, possession of controlled substance, or possession with intent to distribute (PWID), there are options for you.
+However, if you’ve just been arrested for simple possession, possession of controlled substance, or possession with intent to distribute (PWID), there are options for you.

-Hiring an experienced attorney can help you navigate the complex legal system if you’ve been arrested.
+Hiring an experienced attorney can help you navigate the complex legal system if you’ve been charged.
 A good local defense lawyer is familiar with diversion programs, treatment options, and other creative measures that could help you to avoid criminal conviction or at least minimize any penalties you face in South Carolina.
 The sooner you have an attorney, the better.
 Mr. Tarr is available to help, 24/7.